Catholic Church and politics in the United States

 Religious tensions were major issues in the presidential election of 1928 when the Democrats nominated Al Smith, a Catholic who was defeated, and in 1960 when the Democrats also nominated John F. Kennedy, a Catholic who was elected.
-For the next three elections, a Catholic would be nominated for the vice presidency by one of the two major parties (Bill Miller in 1964, Ed Muskie in 1968, Tom Eagleton and then Sarge Shriver in 1972), but the ticket would lose.
-Geraldine Ferraro would continue the tradition in 1984, but she also lost, and the non-Catholic vice-presidential streak was broken in 2008.
-A Catholic, John Kerry, lost the 2004 election to incumbent George W. Bush, a Methodist, who may have won the majority of Catholic vote.
-The 2012 election was the first where both major party vice presidential candidates were Catholic, Joe Biden and Paul Ryan.
+For the next three elections, a Catholic was nominated for the vice presidency by one of the two major parties (Bill Miller in 1964, Ed Muskie in 1968, Tom Eagleton and then Sargent Shriver in 1972).
+Each one lost.
+Geraldine Ferraro continued the tradition in 1984, but she also lost.
+A Catholic at the top of the ticket, John Kerry, lost the 2004 election to incumbent George W. Bush, a Methodist, who won majority of the Catholic vote.
+However, majority of the Hispanic Catholic vote voted for both Gore and Kerry The 2012 election was the first where both major party vice presidential candidates were Catholic, Joe Biden and Paul Ryan.

 As of January 2023, there are 27 (out of 100) Catholics in the United States Senate, and 122 (out of 435) Catholics in the United States House of Representatives, including House Majority Leader Steve Scalise.
 In 2008, Joe Biden became the first Catholic to be elected Vice President of the United States.
-His successor Mike Pence was raised as a Catholic but he converted to evangelical Protestantism later in his life.
-In 2020, Biden went on to be elected as the second Roman Catholic president of the United States.
+His successor Mike Pence was raised as a Catholic but converted to evangelical Protestantism.
+In 2020, Biden was elected the second Catholic president of the United States.
+Two First Ladies (Jacqueline Kennedy and Melania Trump) have been professed Catholics.
+Incumbent Vice President JD Vance converted to Catholicism in 2019, making him the second Catholic to hold the post, and has acknowledged the influence of Catholic theology on his sociopolitical positions, such as his staunch opposition to childlessness, abortion, and same-sex marriage.